awolyniec/cw-web/README.md

 # ChattyWatty Web App

 ### Description
-A single-room text chat app.
+A single-room text chat app built with WebSockets.
 Pick a name, a color, and chat with other people in the room.

 ### How to run